At a glance

 The prognosis for kittens is poor, especially in younger kittens.
 In one study, factors which influence survival rates included:

-- Rectal temperature: Each 1°C increase in rectal temperature at admission, risk of death decreased by 31%
+- Rectal temperature: Each 1°C increase in rectal temperature at admission, the risk of death decreased by 31%

 - Lethargy: 91% of cats with lethargy ad the time of admission died